8 Easy Things You Can Do to Become a Morning Person (and Love it)

 It is one thing to have your eyes open and another to be awake and active.
 You aren’t alert and might be just going through the motions while your brain is still sleeping.
 Have something to help jump-start your brain in the morning.

-Taking a cold shower, coffee, listening to music, drinking a glass of water, turning on the lights or opening the blinds for natural lighting, or stepping outside to breathe in some fresh air are some of the things you can do to become a morning person and love it.
+Some things that can help increase alertness when you are learning how to become a morning person include taking a cold shower, having coffee, listening to music, drinking a glass of water, turning on the lights or opening the blinds for natural lighting, or stepping outside to breathe in some fresh air.

 - Eat a healthy breakfast

 As you have probably heard numerous times in the past, breakfast is the most important meal of the day.
-It is what gives our bodies the energy to function after the long period of ‘fasting’ since you ate dinner the night before.
+It is what gives our bodies the energy to function after a long period of ‘fasting’ since we ate dinner the night before.

-To become a morning person, ensure you get a healthy, delicious breakfast to begin your day.
+If you want to learn how to become a morning person and love it, ensure you eat a healthy, delicious breakfast to begin your day.
 Include more proteins and fewer carbs because proteins increase your dopamine levels, thus boosting your motivation and mood for the day.

 Go for foods that boost your alertness and energy, such as eggs, yogurt, green, leafy vegetables, oats, walnuts, almonds, and fruits such as apples, watermelons, avocados, and berries.